 After an easier track was discovered from Port Douglas, Cairns became an established rail port exporting sugar cane, gold, precious metals and other agricultural based products.
 It wasn't until the early 1980's that Cairns received its face lift with a new International Airport.

 From an agriculturally based region Cairns City transformed into an exciting tourist hub.
-Travellers from around the world soon began to discover the unique natural attractions Cairns had to offer such as the Great Barrier Reef and the Green Tropics Rainforest.
+Travellers from around the world soon began to discover the unique natural attractions Cairns had to offer such as the Great Barrier Reef and the Green Daintree Rainforest and Cape Tribulation.
 This spawned an influx of hotel, apartment, motel and luxury resorts developments, restaurants, shops and other ancillary tourist attractions.

 As more people caught on to this unspoilt historical gem, more infrastructure and tours began to spread creating the Tropical Mecca that Cairns is today enjoyed by families, couples, business travellers, researchers and groups of all shapes and sizes in all sorts of accommodation.